0cjs/8bitdev/src/objects.md

 Representation of Objects in Memory
 -----------------------------------

-Pointers are stored in 16-bit _words_ as _[tagged]_ values that in some cases represent the object itself, rather than pointing to storage for the object.
-A pointer will only ever actually reference memory in the heap if it points to a _cons cell_ or a _heapdata header_.
+Object references are 16-bit _words_ containing _[tagged]_ values.
+If
+the value cannot be a _dword_ (two-word- or 4-byte-) [aligned] pointer, i.e., at least one of the two least bits is not 0, it represents the object itself.
+Otherwise the value is a pointer to an object in the heap.

-Objects are allocated on the heap at addresses [aligned] to a two word (four byte) boundary.
-Objects in the heap are of two types:
+Objects are allocated on the heap at addresses [aligned] to a dword (four byte) boundary.
+Objects in the heap are either:
+- a _cons cell_ of two object reference words, the _car_ followed by
+  the _cdr_; or
-- _Heapdata objects_ start with a type byte, determining format of object, followed by a length byte for the size of the following data, followed by and up to 254 bytes of object data.
+- _heapdata objects_, which start with a header giving format and length information followed object data, of arbitrary length.
-- _Cons cells_ are two pointer words, the _car_ followed by the _cdr_.

 Every address in the heap is part of an object.
 Space available for allocation is indicated by free space heapdata objects (_FSO_s) of